Anxiety & Mood Disorders in Children Fellowship

 How to Apply

-We accept postdoctoral fellowship applications on a rolling basis, with application review beginning December 15, 2019 and a final deadline of December 31, 2019.
-Candidates are required to obtain a New York State limited permit within six months of their hire date.
+We accept postdoctoral fellowship applications on a rolling basis, with application review beginning December 4, 2020 and a final deadline of January 8, 2021.
+It is expected that candidates will obtain a limited permit to practice medicine under the supervision of a New York State–licensed psychologist by the start of the fellowship.

 Interested candidates should submit a cover letter, three letters of recommendation, and a de-identified treatment summary for a child or adolescent you treated for an anxiety, mood, or other internalizing disorder to firstname.lastname@example.org.